Lithuanian scientists will be the first in the Baltic States to apply light sheet microscopy

 Revolutionary speed and detail

-The light sheet fluorescence microscope of Internationally recognized German manufacturer Carl Zeiss Microscopy allows life science and biomedical professionals to explore live samples.
+The light sheet fluorescence microscope of Internationally recognised German manufacturer Carl Zeiss Microscopy allows life science and biomedical professionals to explore live samples.

-A sample stretch is captured by a high-speed digital video camera in a matter of milliseconds and holds millions of pixels, and a set of such stretches is recorded in a matter of seconds.
-“By using conventional confocal microscopy we can photograph one cell only, whereas this microscope allows us to photograph all the cells in that tissue sample in just a few seconds and gather significantly more information,” the neuroscientist continues.
+A high-speed digital video camera captures a sample stretch in milliseconds.
+It holds millions of pixels, and such stretches are recorded in seconds.
+“By using conventional confocal microscopy, we can photograph one cell only, whereas this microscope allows us to photograph all the cells in that tissue sample in just a few seconds and gather significantly more information,” the neuroscientist continues.

-According to Urtė Neniškytė, faster visualization helps to prevent phototoxicity.
-Due to the faster imaging, the sample is shorter exposed to laser light, which is intense and toxic to living tissues.
+According to Urtė Neniškytė, faster visualisation helps to prevent phototoxicity.
+Due to quicker imaging, the sample is shorter exposed to laser light, which is intense and toxic to living tissues.

 Will help find more effective treatments for cancer

-The new microscope will also help researchers of LSMU and other institutions working in the field of regenerative medicine, who are developing methods for biological reconstruction of skin, joints, other organs, and tissues, using adult human tissue stem cells and other methods.
-Advanced technology will allow wider application of imaging and research methodologies of spatial cellular systems, adapting them to research into the pathogenesis of various diseases.
-This means opening up new and unique applications for the advancement of biomedical research.
+The new microscope will also help researchers of LUHS and other institutions working in regenerative medicine, who are developing methods for the biological reconstruction of the skin, joints, other organs, and tissues using adult human tissue stem cells and other methods.
+Advanced technology will allow a more comprehensive application of imaging and research methodologies of spatial cellular systems, adapting them to research into the pathogenesis of various diseases.
+This means opening up new and unique applications for advancing biomedical research.

 Ongoing staff training